 The two really contentious ones are the literature and peace prizes.
 The first of these, as we recall, was awarded to Harold Pinter CH (that’s Companion of Honour, for our non-British readers) last year.
 Whether his writings do fall easily under the citation for the prize that is to be awarded to

-“the person who shall have produced in the field of literature the most outstanding work of an idealistic tendency”
+“the person who shall have produced in the field of literature the most outstanding work of an idealistic tendency”is questionable.

 Then again, people with long memories may recall the row occasioned by the Nobel Prize for Literature being given to Boris Pasternak in 1958 and the man being forced to decline it.
 By 1965 the Swedish Academy had been bullied into giving that year’s prize to Mikhail Sholokhov, a writer of dubious ability or even honesty, let alone idealistic tendency but an excellent Soviet hack and political apparatchik.